jfgf11/scopic_interview/ReadMe.md

 #### Modifications made to orignal Stable Diffusion

 Since I have a NVIDIA GeForce RTX 2060 GPU, I needed a modified version of Stable Diffusion repo, optimized to use less VRAM than the original by sacrificing inference speed.
 To do this, I added the [optimized SD](https://github.com/basujindal/stable-diffusion/tree/main/optimizedSD) folder to the `api` folder, changed the format in which images could be saved and the name searched for uploading the model to `model_trained.ckpt`.
 I also added an `api` file in which the whole backend of the application is done.
-The `environment.yaml` file was also modified to include the installation of FastAPI
+The `environment.yaml` file was also modified to include the installation of FastAPI.

 ### FrontEnd